theriley106/Internship_Compensation/scripts/tempREADME2.md

 ```

 ```
-Education: B.S. in Computer Engineering at the University of Pittsburgh in May 2014 Prior Experience:

-3 semesters of internship with a large manufacturing company in test engineering, new development hardware design, and operations in a manufacturing plant
-6/14-6/15: Software Engineer with the same above company 6/15-9/16: Software Engineer with a high-performance computer company working on storage 9/16-2/19: Software Engineer working on back-end Java/Spring APIs at a large legal technology company Company/Industry: Fortune 50 retail company
+School/Year: Unranked State School
+Prior Experience: >1 internships at large non-tech companies, Microsoft Internship Company/Industry: Microsoft
 Title: Software Engineer
-Tenure length: 1 month
-Location: Minneapolis, MN
+Location: Redmond, WA
-Salary: $90,000
+Salary: $108,000
-Relocation/Signing Bonus: $7,000 signing
+Relocation/Signing Bonus: $40,000
-Stock and/or recurring bonuses: 3.5% annual bonus target Total comp: $93,150
+Stock and/or recurring bonuses: $120,000/3.5 years, up 20% annual bonus Total comp: $182,000 in year one, but with other benefits (401k, healthcare, etc), probably around $200,000 total.  $142,000 to $175,000 recurring, depending on a number of factors.
+Edit: did have 2 other competing offers used to negotiate (one big N and one "finance")
 ```

 ## autogravity